JordanShelswell/JordanShelswell.github.io/_posts/2019-03-22-EulerProblem1.markdown

 ---
 layout: post
-title:  "Euler Project 1"
+title:  "Euler Project: 1"
 date:   2019-03-22 00:00:00 -0500
-categories: python math programming
+categories: python math programming portfolio
+thumbnail: Euler_1.png
-publish: n
+publish: y
 ---
 <!--Needs editing and final result added before release-->
 As of late I have been expanding my mathematics skills and been familiarizing myself with several programming languages.
 While doing so I encountered a site that is called Project Euler.
 The site is a collection of mathematical, logic and computational puzzles that seek to challenge people with progressively harder questions.
 I thought I might try my hand at these problems and share my experiences with them.
 I am by no means a mathematician or computer scientist.
-With that in mind, you can find the problem here: https://projecteuler.net/problem=1, if you would like to check out the source and maybe try a few of the problems yourself.
+With that in mind, you can find the problem here: [Project Euler #1][project-euler], if you would like to check out the source and maybe try a few of the problems yourself.

 # Euler Problem 1: Multiples of 3 and 5
 If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.